Error Handling and Debugging in JavaScript

 - The

-block contains code that may throw an error. - The
+tryblock contains code that may throw an error. - The

-block handles any exceptions thrown in thetry
+catchblock handles any exceptions thrown in thetryblock. - The

-contains the error object.
+errorparameter incatchcontains the error object.

-finally
+finally Block

 - Purpose: To execute code regardless of whether an error was thrown or caught.